 Bergamot hydrosol is a byproduct of the steam distillation process.
-Essential oils that are in the rind of the bergamot orange are carried within the water vapour the condensation chamber.
-The essential oils are then removed from the water leaving a distillate know as Bergamot Hydrosol, which is used in various aromatherapy applications such as prescription cream emulsions and it can also be used in a facial toner or mist.
+Essential oils in the bergamot orange’s rind are carried within the water vapour condensation chamber.
+The essential oils are then removed from the water, leaving a distillate known as Bergamot Hydrosol, used in various aromatherapy applications such as prescription cream emulsions or a facial toner/mist.

-- Many people find Bergamot aroma refreshing while others may find it too penetrating or reminiscent of commercial eau de cologne.
-If you are one of those in need of the benefits of Bergamot but would prefer a milder citrus scent, try adding other essential oils to your diffuser blend such as orange, red mandarin or lavender to create a softer or more herbaceous fragrance profile.
+- Many people find Bergamot aroma refreshing, while others may find it too penetrating or reminiscent of commercial eau de cologne.
+If you are one of those in need of the benefits of Bergamot but would prefer a milder citrus scent, try adding other essential oils to your diffuser blends, such as Orange, Red Mandarin or Lavender, to create a softer or more herbaceous fragrance profile.

-- Bergamot essential oil blends well with other citrus oils, such as lemon or lime.
-It also goes well with grounding scents like Patchouli or Vetivert giving these sometimes lingering oils a lighter edge.
+- Bergamot blends well with other citrus oils, such as Lime or Lemon essential oil.
+It also goes well with grounding scents like Patchouli or Vetivert, giving these sometimes lingering oils a lighter edge.

-- Bergamot also mixes well with lavender and frankincense to create an aromatherapy blend to help those feeling anxious.
+- It also mixes well with Lavender and Frankincense to create an aromatherapy blend to help those feeling anxious.

 General Safety Information When Using Bergamot Essential Oil

-There are some side effects which may occur from using bergamot oil, so some care should be taken when using them:
+Some side effects may occur from using Bergamot oil, so some care should be taken.

-- Plant essential oil is highly concentrated; they should be used sparingly, in small quantities, usually mixed with another ingredient(s) to make the blend less intense.
-Although some multi-layered retailers will apply essential oils directly onto the skin, as aromatherapists we advise that it be diluted with a carrier oil, or lotion/ointment for topical use.
+- Plant essential oil is highly concentrated; it should be used sparingly, in small quantities, and mixed with another ingredient, such as a carrier oil, to make the blend less intense.
+Although some multi-layered retailers will apply essential oils directly onto the skin, as aromatherapists, we advise diluting it with a carrier oil or lotion/ointment for topical use.

-- Bergamot essential oil contains Bergapten (Furocoumarin) which can cause irritation to the skin when exposed to direct sunlight.
-Make sure to choose Bergamot essential oil that is bergapten / FCF (Furocoumarin-free) which can then be blended with a suitable carrier oil or into your cream formulation for any topical application.
+- Bergamot essential oil contains Bergapten (Furocoumarin), which can cause irritation to the skin when exposed to direct sunlight.
+Make sure to choose bergapten / FCF (Furocoumarin-free) oil, which can then be blended with a suitable carrier oil or into your cream formulation for any topical application.

 - A small patch test is recommended before use on sensitive areas of the body such as your face.
 Avoid use around the eye area.

-- As with other essential oils, if you are pregnant, epileptic, or have any other medical condition of concern, you should consult with a qualified aromatherapist before using any essential oils.
+- As with other essential oils, if you are pregnant, epileptic, or have any other medical condition, you should consult a qualified aromatherapist before using any essential oils.

-- For the avoidance of doubt, we recommend that essential oils not be taken orally.
+- To avoid doubt, we recommend not taking essential oils orally.

 Bergamot essential oil is an intriguing, light, refreshing citrus scent that blends well with many other oils used in aromatherapy.
 It also has many skin benefits for those who want to use bergamot as a cosmetic ingredient in their skincare formulations.
-Bergamot essential oil can be used to help soothe and balance sensitive skins that are easily irritated or prone to conditions such as acne, eczema or psoriasis.
+Bergamot essential oil may help soothe and balance sensitive skin easily irritated or prone to conditions such as acne, eczema or psoriasis.

 As with all aromatherapy oils, it is always better to seek professional advice from a qualified practitioner should you be unsure how to safely use these oils, whether in an aromatherapy or cosmetic skincare formulation.

 Let us know!
-We can help by providing more information on how to incorporate these into your formulations or provide some guidance if needed.
+We can help by giving you more information on incorporating these into your formulations or if you need guidance.